neelmewada/ResourceCompiler/README.md

 # ResourceCompiler
 A simple &amp; easy to use resource compiler for C/C++ using JSON.
+Embed your icons, textures, images, shader code, or any kind of resource in your C/C++ binary with this easy to use ResourceCompiler!

 ## Usage